nimiq/tutorial/src/content/tutorial/5-polygon-basics/3-sending-pol/content.md

 Keep a small buffer of POL in your wallet; even ERC20 transfers consume it for gas.

 > 💡 **Nimiq contrast:** Nimiq blockchain has zero transaction fees.
 No gas token, no fee calculations—just send.
-We'll revisit this advantage in Section 6 when we tackle gasless transactions!
+We will revisit this advantage in Section 6 when we tackle gasless transactions!

 ---